 A Word from Edward and Lucy…

 “Washingborough Hall held a love at first sight attraction for us.
 It has a real sense of magic, which probably explains why it’s such a popular wedding venue!
 Together, we have worked diligently to maintain the hotel’s elegance, and have filled it with a team of lovely, likeminded folk.
-We have many exciting plans for the future, including the new Orangery extension, due to open in spring 2015.
-We look forward to welcoming you.”
+2015 has been a busy year for us at Washingborough Hall, with the opening of our new Orangery extension, The Winston Room which has increased our capacity up by 120 people.